-2.8 Basis for compliance assessment
+2.78 Basis for compliance assessment

-In the table, there is a column titled, "Basis for compliance assessment", indicates the type of measure required as the benchmark for a particular method. -The specific measure for the acceptance or otherwise of test results should be developed by the Generator when applying the template to develop their compliance program.
+In the table, there is a column titled "Basis for compliance assessment".
+The specific measure for the acceptance or otherwise of test results should be developed by the Generator when applying the template to develop their compliance program.
 This column indicates the type of measure required as the benchmark for a particular method.

-2.9 Defined terms
+2.89 Defined terms